-Service users / Customers Yes Legal / regulatory requirements Yes Council staff Yes Capital programme No Partners Yes Work location / building No Other Council Services No Contracts / procurement No Corporate (enabling) support Yes Information technology (IT) No Other (specify) No Other (specify) No
+Legal / regulatory requirements Yes

+Capital programme No

+Work location / building No

+Contracts / procurement No

+Information technology (IT) No

+Other (specify) No

 - Some of the partnerships we support are statutory in nature so potential impact to reduce support for non-statutory partnership arrangements. - Potential impacts on relationships with external partnerships and delivery collaboratives.